Lithuania men's national basketball team: Supporters

 The popularity of basketball in Lithuania has caused many international writers to compare the sport to a religion in the country.
-Sports Illustrated reporter Luke Winn added that despite the country's small population of 3.2 million, Lithuania ranked fifth at the 2011 FIBA World Rankings (as of 2015, Lithuania is third), behind the much larger United States (313 million), Spain (47 million), Argentina (40 million) and Greece (11 million).
+Sports Illustrated reporter Luke Winn added that despite the country's small population of 3.2 million, Lithuania ranked fifth at the 2011 FIBA Men's World Ranking, behind the much larger United States (313 million), Spain (47 million), Argentina (40 million) and Greece (11 million).
+In 2015, Lithuania was even ranked third at the FIBA Men's World Rankings.
 The devotion to the team often brings thousands of Lithuanians to travel in their support, no matter what continent.
 The fans dress and paint themselves in the national colors of yellow, green and red, and spend the games cheering and chanting.
 Lithuanians frequently display huge flags, usually the national one or the historical Vytis variant.
 Furthermore, sometimes the modern flag at the center is being embellished with the white color names (often shortened) or the surnames of the most notable national team members, who represents the team at that competition.

 Lithuanian basketball fans are famous for energetically and unanimously singing the national anthem before all national team games.
 Most frequently, they loudly shout the last anthem lines, most notably "Vardan tos, Lietuvos.
 Vienybė težydi!"
 (English: For the sake of this land.
 We shall stand together) Other major chants are "LIE-TU-VA" (country's name in Lithuanian) and singing of the popular Lithuanian folk daina "Ant kalno mūrai" (English: Masonries on the hill).
 When there is no doubt in victory anymore during the end of the game, the Lithuanian fans begins to chant "Mes laimėjom!"
 (English: We are victorious).
 One of the most famous fans is Tomas "Sėkla" Balaišis, who has followed the team since 2002 and is known for his distinctive long beard.

 Ever since its induction during the coverage of the 2000 Sydney Olympics, "Trys Milijonai" became the unofficial Lithuania national basketball team song.
 The musical theme was used again during Eurobasket 2001, which made the song a runaway hit and a de facto national basketball anthem.
 When Lithuania won the European basketball championship in 2003, the song was played right after the final match with Spain.
 By the 2004 Athens Olympics, the song has become the unofficial Lithuanian Olympic team anthem and by some, is regarded as highly as the unofficial Lithuanian national sports (especially basketball) anthem.
 Later on, the song was played after almost every match the Lithuania national team played and during its meeting ceremonies after the successful performances.